adroitwhiz/after-effects-to-blender-export/README.md

 #### Create New Collection
 If checked, this will place all imported objects into a new collection.

+#### Adjust Frame Start/End
+If checked, this will adjust the Start and End frames of the Blender scene's playback/rendering range to those of the imported composition's work area.

 Once the desired options have been set, navigate to the .json file exported via the After Effects script, and click Import AE Comp:

 ![Blender step 4](docs/blender-step4.png)